Ready to take your next solo sesh to a whole new level? That's what Dipsea is for.

 · “In a long term relationship building anticipation can be difficult.
 When I take a shower and shave, the whole ritual feels really seductive.
 Just like when I use to get ready to go out when I was dating.”

 · “When I run errands, I put in headphones and pick songs that are really sensual, and I pretend that the person singing is singing to me.
 Or about me.
 It’s like being made love to on the pavement outside the grocery store.”

 · “Sometimes I browse online for things…thigh highs, or lace bodysuits, and I don’t even buy anything!
 I just think about how it would feel or look to wear that at home.
-How [my partner] would look at me in them.”
+How would look at me in them.”